-Understand the Meaning of the Two Different Speed Signs
+Understand the Meaning of These Two Speed Signs

 Advisory speed signs tell you that conditions ahead may make it unsafe to drive at a faster speed.
 You should slow down to the recommended speed.
 In bad weather or heavy traffic, you should reduce speed even more.